MoonriseSunset/Niagara/README.md

 Since the framework is essentially just a big CSS file, I thought, what's something that *cascades* and that's where the name comes from lol.

+**NOTE: Niagara is VERY, VERY much a work in progress, I'll be contributing to it when I can.**

 ## Using Niagara:
 I've split Niagara into two versions, ``NiagaraFull`` and ``NiagaraSimple``.